Turks in Norway: History

 Throughout the 1970s Turkish immigrants came to Norway mostly from Turkey but also from other post-Ottoman countries with Turkish minorities; in particular Turks also migrated to Norway from the Balkans (such as Bosnian Turks and Romanian Turks) and the island of Cyprus.
 Many of these immigrants have since remained in Norway.
 In 1976 the borders were closed for further inward migration of this kind.
 During this period there was an increasing awareness and focusing on "foreign workers" in the political debate.
 A large proportion, more than 20% of the immigrants in Drammen are from Turkey.
 The major share of these came during the early labour motivated migration phase.
 Since the European migrant crisis, Iraq Turks and Syrian Turks have also migrated to Norway.

 Demographics

 In 2013, there was roughly between 16,500 and 20,000 Norwegians of Turkish descent living in Norway.

-Turkish settlement

 The Norwegian-Turkish communities mostly live in the capital city of Oslo; however the highest proportion of Turks live in Drammen, a city within commuting distance of Oslo.
 There are also significant Turkish communities living in Stavanger, Trondheim, Bergen, Bærum, Kristiansand, Fredrikstad and Asker.